 -

-To be fair, this was very early in our relationship. ↩
+To be fair, this was in the early months of our relationship. ↩